 Fungal toenail infections – Whereas athlete’s foot affects the skin, some fungal infections take place in the toenails.
 These fungal infections cause discolored, thickened, and crumbly nails, with the offensive fungus often being contracted from locker room floors or pool decks (warm, damp environments that are ideal for fungal growth).

 Dry skin – As the body ages, it doesn’t keep skin as moist as it did during younger years.
 Now, dryness might not seem like a big deal, but excessive dryness can lead to fissures and cracks in the skin on your feet, which are openings for microorganisms.
 You can lower your infection risk by using moisturizing lotion or cream daily.

 Toe deformities – Muscular imbalances in the toes can build up over time and cause deformities like hammertoes, mallet toes, and claw toes.
 Bunions are another issue that can develop due to imbalance in a joint (the joint found at the base of the big toe, in this instance).

-Prevention Tips for Senior Feet
+Prevention Problems, Pain and Injuries for Senior Feet

 The best practice is always to take steps that will decrease the risk for these conditions.
 Fortunately, preventative foot care doesn’t have to be particularly complicated.
 Some of the best practices include: